thiagooliveiraaa/liferay-portal/workspaces/liferay-sample-workspace/client-extensions/README.markdown

 	The `client-extension.yaml` in this directory contains multiple frontend client extensions that use code from `shared-utils.js` without duplicating or rerequesting it.

 - liferay-sample-etc-spring-boot

+	Use Spring Boot and OAuth (human to server) to interact with Liferay.

 - liferay-sample-fds-cell-renderer